vyos/vyos-documentation/docs/interfaces/bonding.rst

 .. code-block:: sh

-  set interfaces ethernet eth0 bond-group 'bond0'
-  set interfaces ethernet eth0 description 'member of bond0' set interfaces ethernet eth1 bond-group 'bond0' set interfaces ethernet eth1 description 'member of bond0'
+  set interfaces bonding bond0 member interface eth0 set interfaces bonding bond0 member interface eth1

 After a commit you may treat bond0 as almost a physical interface (you can't change its` duplex, for example) and assign IPs or VIFs on it.